 Look for clarity, not “mystery blends”

-From a quality control perspective, it’s easier to verify and maintain consistency when a label lists specific quantities rather than grouping ingredients into vague blends.
+From a quality control standpoint, it’s easier to verify and maintain consistency when a label lists specific quantities rather than grouping ingredients into vague blends.
 Clear labeling often correlates with a formula designed to be tested and controlled.

 The rarely discussed factor: moisture control